italicize/italicize.github.io/word_template.md

     Dim lngType As Long, lngSpec As Long, strSpec As String, dblSpec As Double Dim strSpecLow As String, dblSpec2 As Double
+    Dim objStyle As Object, objFont As Object, objFormat As Object

     lngType = ActiveDocument.Styles(strStyle).Type